zbaker94/Obsidian-Coding/React/Principles/Layered Architecture.md

 }
 ```

 While (in theory) this works just fine, you may feel that this is a ton of repeated code for such simple functionality.
 All of the buttons are doing more or less the same thing.
-Same styles, all are dispatching to the reducer, etc. So let's fix that.
+Same styles, all are dispatching to the reducer, etc. So let's fix that to separate concerns.

 Your first urge may be to do something like the following